700sid/Youtube-playlist-maker-using-links/README.md

 # Youtube-playlist-maker-using-links
-want to make playlist using old chat use this code
+want to make playlist using links/old chats/names use this code

                               *Create an Empty Playlist Before Starting*